Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Results for the generalized Loschmidt amplitude

 For the $12$-site chains with only NN hopping and OBC or PBC (\cref{fig::GL_Docc} {(d)-(e)} there is no net increase in the double occupancy between $t=14$ and $t=100$.
-There is however still strong dynamics of the double occupancy visible.
+There is, however, still strong dynamics of the double occupancy visible.
 For example for $12\!\times\!1$ in \cref{fig::GL_Docc}(d) we see at $EV(\hat H) \approx 23.5$ a reduction of double occupancy whereas at $EV(\hat H) \approx 22.8$ there is an increase.
 Summing up all contributions gives a cancellation and there is no overall increase in double occupation (which can be interpreted as effectively no impact ionization).
-This was also found to be the case in~Ref.~\cite{Kauch2020Disorder}, where the time dependence of double occupancy after the pulse was shown for precisely the same systems and parameters as in our work.
+This was also found to be the case in~Ref.~\cite{Kauch2020Disorder}, where the time dependence of double occupancy after the pulse was shown for precisely the same systems and parameters as in our work (for a parameter scan for $12$-site systems, see Appendix~\ref{App:Scan}).